 A layout is a description of how to visually arrange the fields and other data elements in an entry form or a table.

-Layouts are one of Lino's important features, which it adds to the Django framework.
-They provide a way to design forms using the Python language and independently of the chosen front end.
+Layouts are one of Lino's important features that make Lino projects different from plain Django projects.
+Layouts provide a way to design forms using the Python language and independently of the chosen front end.

-Code example in this document are taken from A Local Exchange Trade System.
+Code examples in this document are taken from A Local Exchange Trade System.